powsybl/powsybl-core/docs/grid_exchange_formats/ucte/export.md

 The export of an IIDM grid model to a UCTE-DEF file is a direct conversion: every supported network element is converted into its UCTE-DEF equivalent and written to a file using the [`SECOND`](format_specification.md) format version.

-The export fails with a `UcteException` if the network contains any of the following elements, which have no UCTE-DEF
-equivalent: shunt compensators, static VAR compensators, batteries, LCC or VSC converter stations, HVDC lines, or three-winding transformers.
+**Supported equipments**: The export fails with a `UcteException` if the network contains any of the following elements, which have no UCTE-DEF equivalent: shunt compensators, static VAR compensators, batteries, LCC or VSC converter stations, HVDC lines, or three-winding transformers.

 ## Limitations

-**Follows UCTE-DEF import**: Note that updated export is available, that is, export is possible if the file was imported with the same format.
+**Follows UCTE-DEF import**: Export is possible if the file was imported with the same format.
 For instance, if you import a UCTE-DEF file in powsybl, you can update some elements and then export it back to UCTE-DEF format, but you cannot export to UCTE-DEF format a file imported from another format.

-**Sum of loads and generators**: If the bus has one or several [loads](../../grid_model/network_subnetwork.md#load), their active and reactive powers are summed to initialize the node's active and reactive load.
-If the bus has one or several [generators](../../grid_model/network_subnetwork.md#generator), their active and reactive target powers are summed to initialize the node's active and reactive power generation, and their minimum/maximum active and reactive power limits are used to initialize the node's permissible power generation range.
+**At most one load and one generator per bus**: The export fails with a `UcteException` if a bus has more than one [load](../../grid_model/network_subnetwork.md#load) or more than one [generator](../../grid_model/network_subnetwork.md#generator) connected to it.
+See [node conversion](#node-conversion) below for how the node's load and generation attributes are sourced from the load and the generator.

 ## Options